top of page

 Julia Swanson

-Silly Songs and Fun with & WITHOUT a Ukelele
+Silly Songs and Fun With & WITHOUT a Ukelele

 Skill Clown?? – Heck Yeah!!
 Writing Your Talents Into Your Act